cmfunderburk/vmt-dev/docs/tmp/pairing/FINAL_PAIRING.md

 **Potential problematic behavior (documented):**
 - Agents can commit to distant partners and spend many ticks moving toward them
 - During this movement period, they ignore all other trading and foraging opportunities
+- Once paired, agents execute multiple trades (until opportunities exhausted) before unpairing
 - This is by design (commitment model) but may appear suboptimal in some scenarios
-- Educational value: demonstrates opportunity cost of commitment decisions
+- Educational value: demonstrates opportunity cost of commitment decisions and iterative trade

 ### 4. Performance
 - Target: O(N) complexity for decision phase (down from O(N²) in current all-pairs matching)